bearded dragon flipping over

 • Flipping may indicate a health issue such as inner ear infections or metabolic bone disease (MBD).

-• It can be a response to cold temperatures, as bearded dragons regulate body heat.
+• It can respond to cold temperatures, as bearded dragons regulate body heat.

 • Persistent flipping behavior necessitates a veterinary check for possible neurological problems.